Moving to Better Meter Accuracy

 In 2010, the FDA started a process to consider tighter accuracy standards.
 As the 2013 ISO standard was being considered, the FDA spoke for tighter global accuracy standards, particularly in the hypo range.
 They were not successful in that effort but the FDA is not required to follow ISO.

 On January 7, 2014, the FDA shared proposals for new accuracy standards in the US that are tighter than those adopted by ISO in 2013.
-The FDA split the proposed rules for in-hospital meter systems3 from those used at home.4 The self-management standards that are similar to the new ISO rules for home use but tighter than ISO in the under 100 range.
-The proposed standard is +/15% through the full range 95% of the time.
-The in-hospital standards are even tighter.
+The FDA split the proposed rules for in-hospital meter systems3 from those used at home.4 FDA shared proposals for new accuracy standards in the U.S. that are tighter than those adopted by ISO in 2013.
+FDA split the proposed rules for in hospital meter systems from those used at home.
+The home use standards are similar to the new ISO rules, but tighter than ISO under 100 mg/dl.
+Where ISO is +/- 15 mg/dl, the FDA's proposed standard is +/15% under 100 as well as over it.
+The in-hospital standards are even tighte

 What is important